luke-h-code/modelhopper/README.md

 npm run dev
 ```

-`db push` creates the schema, but the auth settings live in `supabase/config.toml` and reach the project only through `config push`.
-Skipping it leaves you unable to sign in at all: sign-in is a 6-digit OTP rather than a magic link, and the client sets `detectSessionInUrl: false`, so Supabase's default magic-link email can never complete a session.
+`db push` creates the database schema, but authentication behaviour is configured separately in `supabase/config.toml` and only reaches the linked project through `config push`.
+Skipping this step leaves sign-in non-functional: the application uses a 6-digit OTP rather than a magic-link flow, and the client sets `detectSessionInUrl: false`, so Supabase’s default magic-link email cannot establish a session.

-`config push` sends the whole file, so read it before running it against anything live.
-It ships `site_url` and `additional_redirect_urls` as `localhost:5173`, which is right while you develop and wrong once you deploy, and `enable_signup = true`, which would reopen public signup on a project that had it closed.
-Change those in the dashboard rather than here once the project is real.
-The SMTP block expects `GMAIL_ADDRESS` and `GMAIL_APP_PASSWORD`; supply them, or disable it and accept the rate limit on Supabase's built-in mailer.
+`config push` applies the entire configuration file, so review it carefully before running it against any live project.
+The repository configuration uses `localhost:5173` for both `site_url` and `additional_redirect_urls`, which is appropriate for local development but must be changed for deployment.
+It also sets `enable_signup = true`, which will re-enable public sign-up if the target project currently has registration disabled.
+Once the project is in production, these settings are better managed deliberately in the Supabase dashboard rather than pushed unchanged from the development configuration.

+The SMTP configuration expects `GMAIL_ADDRESS` and `GMAIL_APP_PASSWORD`.
+Supply both if you want to use a Gmail-backed SMTP sender.
+Otherwise, disable the custom SMTP block and use Supabase’s built-in mailer, accepting its lower sending limits.

 Before connecting the application to Supabase, run `scripts/check-providers.ts`.
 It validates that your provider credentials and configured model IDs resolve correctly, allowing provider configuration issues to be caught independently of the backend.
-Tests for Gemini, OpenAI, and Anthropic compatible API calls are included and were correct on 17 Sep 2026.
+Compatibility checks are included for Gemini, OpenAI, and Anthropic-style APIs and were verified against the configured endpoints on 17 Sep 2026.

 Provider availability degrades gracefully on Thinking>Max.
 If a provider key is missing, only the routing to that provider becomes unavailable rather than the application as a whole.
 However, a provider key must be specified for the classifier and for Fast and Thinking>Budget.
 I used an OpenAI API compatible model for these cases.